-Top 10 Biggest Mistakes in an Injury Claim
+Top 10 Biggest Mistakes In An Injury Claim

 Accidents and mishaps occur fairly frequently; however, this regularity does not detract from the pain and confusion you feel when it happens to you or a loved one.
 If your accident was the result of negligence on the part of another person or entity, you may be entitled to recover damages through a personal injury claim.

 The vast majority of personal injury cases are settled before they make it to trial.
 Your Jackson personal injury attorney can negotiate with the defendant’s insurer and lawyer in order to secure the best settlement possible on your behalf.
 If the other side is unwilling to settle, you may end up in a personal injury trial.
-There are a number of mistakes commonly made by those pursuing a personal injury claim, including the following:

 - Failure to seek medical attention immediately after your accident.
 Far too many people refuse medical attention at the scene of the accident.
 This could be out of embarrassment—i.e. not wanting to be loaded into an ambulance with others looking on—because they don’t want to miss work, or because they honestly believe they are fine.
 Following an accident, your body is flooded with adrenaline which can mask pain and other symptoms of an injury.
 If you refuse medical attention at the scene of the accident, then later realize you are hurt, perhaps seriously, the defendant’s insurance company may use this against you.